Panzer Dragoon II Zwei: Plot

 Zwei is a prequel set prior to the events of the original Panzer Dragoon, against the backdrop of a war between the Empire and the nation of Meccania over remnants of the Ancient Age, a vanished civilization.
 Jean-Jacques Lundi lives in a small village whose people ride pack animals called "coolias"; mutant coolias born exhibiting bioluminescence are killed as unlucky omens.
 Lundi defies the village tradition by sheltering an abnormal coolia born with both a glowing green throat and wings, naming him Lagi.
-Later, when the animal is fully grown, Lundi rides Lagi outside the village to try to get him to fly.
+When the animal is fully grown, Lundi rides Lagi outside the village to try to get him to fly.
 While the two are out riding, an automated Ancient Age airship called Shelcoof destroys Lundi's village.
 Lagi fires at Shelcoof with lasers from his mouth, the trademark attack of dragons from the Ancient Age.

-During the first level of the game, Lundi and Lagi pursue Shelcoof through the ruined village in parallel with the forces of the Empire, who seek to control Shelcoof.
+Lundi and Lagi pursue Shelcoof through the ruined village in parallel with the forces of the Empire, who seek to control Shelcoof.
 Lundi and Lagi almost reach Shelcoof, but a mysterious dragon attacks and drives them back.
-The second level has Lagi and Lundi riding through a canyon network to attack either a Meccania fortress or a fleet of Imperial airships, depending on the route chosen; the boss is an enormous Imperial flying battleship.
-In the third level, the two fly through a forest while fending off wild creatures and Imperial gunships; the boss is a gigantic forest beast.

-The fourth level is set in the half-flooded tunnels of an underground ruin from the Ancient Age, where Lagi and Lundi fight through the facility's defenses to face the boss, a massive aquatic living weapon.
-In the fifth level, the two finally reach Shelcoof as its monstrous guardians destroy the pursuing Imperial fleet; the entire level takes the form of an extended multi-phase boss fight with another enormous living weapon deployed by Shelcoof.
-The sixth level has the pair invade Shelcoof itself, fighting through swarms of defenders to cripple the airship's flying apparatus; the boss is the ship's core, which is revealed to house the hostile guardian dragon seen in the first level.
-The final level is a lengthy multi-phase boss fight against the guardian dragon.
+After they recover, Lundi and Lagi follow Shelcoof's trail while fending off attacks from indigenous beasts and Meccanian forces.
+The two reach Shelcoof as its monster guardians destroy the pursuing Imperial fleet.
+The pair destroy Shelcoof's core, then the hostile dragon which was incubating inside it.

-In the ending cutscene, Lagi surrounds Lundi in a force field, lifting him from the saddle and sending him to safety.
-Lagi attacks an approaching Imperial fleet, while Lundi sees a vision of the past and near future, including some of the events of Panzer Dragoon.
-The final scene shows Lundi walking through the wreckage of Shelcoof to find a carving of a dragon similar to Lagi, and declaring that Lagi lives on in his memory.
+Lagi surrounds Lundi in a force field, lifting him from the saddle and sending him to safety.
+Lagi attacks an approaching Imperial fleet, while Lundi sees a vision of the past and near future.
+Lundi walks through the wreckage of Shelcoof to find a carving of a dragon similar to Lagi, and declares that Lagi lives on in his memory.